oberoigaurav/eneuronet/tensorflow/README.md

 elastic-augmentation: If apply elastic deformation data augmentation

-For training this model, we require a pre-trained learing based deformable registration model.
+For training this model, we require a pre-trained learning based deformable registration model.
 This will be utilized for deformable registration based data-augmentation while training the E-NeuroNet architecture.

-We provide a pre-trained DFNet model for deformable registration, which is trained over norm.mgz from Mindboggle dataset, cropped to size (160, 192, 224).
+We provide a pre-trained DFNet model for deformable registration, which is trained over norm.mgz from the Mindboggle dataset, cropped to size (160, 192, 224).
 If training is required over some other dataset type, the following methods may be used:

 a) DFNet: